Nikkei's FT buy follows years of attempting to break into English news

-Nikkei's $1.3 billion (838 million pounds) purchase of the Financial Times from Britain's Pearson PLC (PSON.L) marks the culmination of decades of attempts by the Japanese household name to break into mainstream English-language media.
+Nikkei's $1.3 billion purchase of the Financial Times from Britain's Pearson PLC(PSON.L) marks the culmination of decades of attempts by the Japanese household name to break into mainstream English-language media.

 The Japanese media group's flagship newspaper enjoys a must-read reputation for financial news in Japan and, with a circulation of more than 3 million, bills itself as the world's biggest selling business daily.